davidwarne/CTCombine/README.txt

   Features:

+    Version 0.16 -
+       - density data conversion is now more powerful, the user may define there own transfer function for CT to density (NOTE: as a result of this modification the format of the .inp file has changed, see below)
+       - x and z cooridnates are set in increasing order for use with Dosxyz
+       - Bug with EPID distance is now fixed
+       - problem with converting CT values to densities is now removed by implementing the use of the Dicom RescaleOffset value (useful, the poor phantom now has a brain)
+       - the selected isocentre is now always set in the centre of the zx plain (0,100,0) for Dosxyz

     Version 0.15 -
        - Y axis now shifted such that y<100 is above the isocentre and y>100 is below